Creation and Execution of Manual Test Run

 6. Once done, click the Create Run button at the bottom.

-15. After updating the status of the steps, click the Finish button at the top to complete the execution.
+15. After updating the status of all the steps, click the Finish button at the top to complete the execution.

 You've reached the end of this article and are now well-prepared for creating and executing a manual test run.